What is considered a household pet?

-A copy of the approved statement will be kept in animal records maintained by the Wisconsin Division of Animal Health.
+A copy of the approved statement will be kept in animal records maintained by DATCP.

 Wisconsin does not have specific export requirements for pets.
-Please contact the state or nation of destination to learn the import requirements.
+You will need to contact the state or nation of destination to verify its import requirements.

-Most certificates of veterinary inspection for animals leaving the United States for another country need to be signed by a USDA veterinarian (not the Wisconsin state veterinarian).
-Please call the Madison office of the USDA at 608-662-0600 to confirm your CVI is complete before you travel to the USDA office in Madison to get the signature.
-The USDA veterinarians will not sign incomplete or inaccurate CVIs.
+Most CVI for animals leaving the U.S. for another country must be signed by a USDA veterinarian (not the Wisconsin state veterinarian).
+Call the USDA Madison office at (608) 662-0630 to confirm your CVI is complete before you travel to the Madison USDA office to get the signature.
+USDA veterinarians will not sign incomplete or inaccurate CVIs.

 APHIS 7001 form use